Safarveisi/ML_PLATFORM/README.md

 Use the bash script at `ml_platform/best_model_artifacts/inference_service/prediction` to send a prediction request to the inference service.
 The `input.json` file in that same folder provides the feature set (`protocolVersion: v2`) for the instance you want the **XGBoost** model to predict.

 > [!Note]
->  Modify the configmap called `config-domain` in the `knative-serving` namespace of your Kubernetes cluster.
+>  Before using the inference service, modify the configmap called `config-domain` in the `knative-serving`
-> Use `kubectl edit` to remove `_example` from the `data` key, and then adjust the indentation for the rest
+> namespace of your Kubernetes cluster.
+Use `kubectl edit` to remove `_example` from the `data` key, and
-> of the content in that key.
+> then adjust the indentation for the rest of the content in that key.

 # Contributing